 #Available from v.3.2.0 Product structures define models for products and variants in the system.
 Specifically, product structures define which properties are available on products and variants as well as how they are presented in the backoffice UI within tabs and sections.

-Use security endpoint to manage permissions and security settings in the system programmically.
+Use security endpoint to manage permissions and security settings in the system programmatically.
 Permissions can be created and added to resource actions to define granular permission control of what users can do in the system

 Variants are sub elements of products that define different variations a product exist in, ex. different colors, sizes etc. Variants cannot exist on its own as they need to be attached to a product.
 Variants have defining attributes which defines the attributes variants of a product vary on, ex. color and size, with and length etc.